Accessibility Statement

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and support service (EASS)
+If you’re not happy with how we respond to your complaint, you can contact the Equality Advisory and Support Service (EASS)